-- 12.8 Council may make Laws respecting procedures for Meetings of Members. - 12.9 A Law enacted under section 12.8 may provide that, in the event that a Meeting of Members does not achieve quorum or otherwise fails to decide a matter, or as an alternative to a Meeting of Members, the matter that requires a Meeting of Members may be decided by the Eligible Voters by means of: - (a) referendum; or - (b) Ratification Vote. - 12.10 A matter that is to be decided by a referendum under section 12.9 will be approved if: - (a) twenty-five per cent of the Eligible Voters vote in the referendum; and - (b) a majority of the Eligible Voters voting in the referendum vote to approve the matter.
+- 12.8 Council may make Laws respecting procedures for Meetings of Members. - 12.9 A Law enacted under section 12.8 may provide that, in the event that a Meeting of Members does not achieve quorum or otherwise fails to decide a matter, or as an alternative to a Meeting of Members, the matter that requires a Meeting of Members may be decided by the Eligible Voters by means of a Ratification Vote. [amended, June 25, 2013] - 12.10 [repealed, June 25, 2013]